-The highest decision-making body of the CBSS, the Council, consists of the 11 Foreign Ministers of the CBSS Member States, plus a High-level Representative of the European Union.
-The Member States of the CBSS are: Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Norway, Poland, Russia, Sweden and the European Union.
+The highest decision-making body of the CBSS, the Council, consists of the 10 Foreign Ministers of the CBSS Member States, plus a High-level Representative of the European Union.
+The Member States of the CBSS are: Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Norway, Poland, Sweden and the European Union.
 The Foreign Minister chairing the Council, is the main speaker for the organisation.
 The Chairmanship, or Presidency, of the Council rotates between the Member States on an annual basis.
 The Council usually meets once per year.

 Committee of Senior Officials